Antoinoe/GameOfLifeGodot/README.md

 ## Technical Informations :
 - Godot Csharp 4.5.1

-## How to install
-- git clone
-- open project

 ## How to use
 - Go to the GOL.tscn
 - Click on TileMapLayer